The NYRG is one of more than 50 regional groups around the country and Puerto Rico that make up the BVA.

 For more information about the TEE Tournament go to:

-In 2013 the TEE Tournament celebrated its 20th season and It is the only National VA Sponsored event mainly for blind veterans.
+In 2018 the TEE Tournament is celebrating its 25th season and It is the only National VA Sponsored event mainly for blind veterans.

 Every Monday after Labor Day blind veterans from around the country arrive to enjoy golf instructions, playing golf and bowling in Iowa City, Iowa.

-The registration fee is $75 (this includes lodging, food, golf fees, bowling fee, transportation to these events & transportation from & to the airport).
+The registration fee is $100 (this includes lodging, food, golf fees, bowling fee, transportation to these events & transportation from & to the airport).
 The other cost to a participant is transportation to the TEE Tournament.
-Applications will be sent out in December of 2016, so either ask your VIST coordinator to acquire one for you or you can contact:
+Applications are sent out normally by the winter of the prior year.
+So either ask your VIST coordinator to acquire one for you or you can contact:

 601 Hwy 6 West